How Much to Charge for Lawn Mowing in 2026: A Pricing Guide for Solo Operators

 Ignoring Profit Margin

 You paid yourself $50/hour but the business made zero?
 That's a job, not a business.
 Build margin into every quote.
 Even a 15% net margin turns a solo operation into something that can grow.
 That's the difference between cutting grass and building a company.
+Curious about what that growth path looks like?
+See the data in our landscaper salary breakdown.

 FAQ